Participation

 Heinrich-Heine-Universität Düsseldorf, Gebäude 25.12, Etage 02, Raum 41

-Prof. Dr. Christiane Eilders (speaker)
+Prof. Dr. Christiane Eilders

-Within the DIID, her interest lies in the deliberative quality and the different types of processes in online-discourses in the realm of political participation.
+In the context of DIID, she is interested in the deliberative quality and trajectories of online discourses in the context of political participation processes.

 Contact